front-depiction/Symbolic-Regression-Market-Modelling/README.md

-#Stock Market Prediction using Symbolic Regression#
+# Stock Market Prediction using Symbolic Regression

 This repository contains a Python-based application that uses symbolic regression machine learning to model and predict stock market performance.
 The application leverages a graphical user interface (GUI) to download and process data from the Federal Reserve Bank of St. Louis economic database (FRED) API seamlessly.

-#Files
+# Files

 main.py: The main file that has to be run and holds the GUI. processing.py: Holds all the functions for data processing and model training.
 Usage

 Run main.py to launch the GUI.

+# GUI

 The left side of the GUI holds a data unifier that automatically joins the selected market data into one .csv file.
 Input start and end dates, and resampling time interval.
 Manual code allows you to manually add to the list using a FRED code.
 On the FRED website, find an indicator and just add the code.